The following is a excerpt from our report Collaborative Coffee Source, Living Our Values 2017.

 Number one on our list of values is “We seek the right quality.”
 We use the word "seek" very consciously.
 We like to think we contribute to the development of quality by sourcing and rewarding quality, but we are well aware that we are not farmers, and can not lay claim to their hard work.
 However we can celebrate it, and that is the core purpose of events like the CCS Acevedo Cup.

 The second CCS Acevedo Cup begins tomorrow and we are very excited to join Fairfield Trading and the community of Acevedo in this celebration.
-The event has been delayed due to late harvests, and this year is not a great one for coffee growers in Colombia, but we are committed to this group of farmers and we will be there to celebrate their great coffees, in good years and bad.
+The event was delayed due to late harvests, and the past year was not a great one for coffee growers in Colombia, but we are committed to this group of producers and we will be there to celebrate their great coffees, in good years and bad.

 The following story from our report encapsulates why this event is so important to us, and how we in the specialty industry can contribute to the cultivation of quality from afar.